2. Statements of what matters

 Literature expands horizons.
 In all its forms it can inspire and motivate us, while also helping us to learn more about language and communication.

 This Area provides learners with literary experiences that can engage them as listeners, viewers, readers, narrators and creators.
 These experiences support them to appreciate a creator’s craft as well as develop their own creative skills.
-They should be encouraged to experience and respond to a variety of literature that gives them insight into the culture, people and history of Wales as well as the wider world.
+They should be encouraged to experience and respond to a variety of diverse literature that gives them insight into the culture, people and history of Wales as well as the wider world.
 Through this, as their understanding of their own and other people’s experiences, beliefs and cultures is enhanced, learners can develop their ability to demonstrate empathy.
 This in turn can contribute to their emotional and mental well-being.
 In all, the literary experiences offered aim to spark learners’ imagination and creativity and help to build a lifelong love of literature.